 The Digital Poverty software holds this data as proof to the Inland Revenue from whom they collect the additional 25% in Gift Aid.

 Who do I tell if I change my bank account?

-There is no need to contact the school if your bank details change.
-Parents can do this by themselves by logging into the Parent Payment Portal at the Digital Poverty Alliance at https://digitalpovertyalliance.beaconforms.com/form/7f7507f3
+Parents can change their bank account details by logging into the Parent Payment Portal at the Digital Poverty Alliance at https://digitalpovertyalliance.beaconforms.com/form/7f7507f3